Squarespace vs. Wix: Top Site Builders Go Head-to-Head 2023

-So you want to create your own website and are currently looking for the best site builder?
-In that case, you've likely crossed paths with Squarespace and/or Wix.
-Both are well-suited for beginners lacking a background knowledge of programming or web design, and are two of the most popular platforms out there.
-Only one question remains: Which is best for your project?
+So you want to create your own website with the best site builder?
+In that case, you've likely crossed paths with Squarespace and Wix.
+Both are well-suited for beginners lacking web design or programming knowledge and are two of the most popular platforms out there.
+Only one question remains: Which is more suited for your project?

-In our comprehensive EXPERTE.com comparison of site builders, we thoroughly assessed Wix and Squarespace.
-Here, we wanted to have an even closer look and put each head-to-head across seven aspects to let you know which platform performs better in which area.
+In our comprehensive EXPERTE.com site builder review, we thoroughly assessed Wix and Squarespace.
+Here, we wanted to take an even closer look at the pair and put each head-to-head across seven rounds to let you know which platform performs better in which area.